Advances and challenges in single-molecule electron transport: Introduction

-\paragraph*{Uncertainties of surface chemistry and level alignments.} The nature of the chemical bond between the molecule and the metal electrodes is another source of ambiguity.
+{\it Uncertainties of surface chemistry and level alignments.} The nature of the chemical bond between the molecule and the metal electrodes is another source of ambiguity.
 Notably the widely exploited Au-S-R anchoring, where R is the molecular group under study, is often obtained by adding thiol (SH) end-groups to the molecule.
 In the process of binding to Au one usually assumes that the hydrogen atom is split off and removed, but recent evidence suggests otherwise \cite{Stokbro2003,Inkpen2018}.
 Just as hydrogen remaining at or near the anchoring group, also the presence of other residuals or entire molecules on the surface has further consequences.
 Such surface coverage modifies the metal work function, and thus modifies the profile of the electrical potential drop along the junction axis.
 A very dramatic demonstration of this effect was given in the experiments by \textcite{Capozzi2015}.
-When working in solution the ions in the electrolyte dynamically adjust to the applied bias voltage, producing an asymmetric diode-like current-voltage (IV) characteristic.
-It reflects the asymmetry due to the difference in size of the electrodes.
-This size difference is measured on the scale of micrometers, but size and shape of the electrodes on the nanometer scale also affects the details of the electron transport \cite{Hakkinen2012} and the profile of the electrical potential drop \cite{Brandbyge1999}.
+When working in solution the ions in the electrolyte dynamically adjust to the applied bias voltage, producing an asymmetric diode-like current-voltage (\IV) characteristic.
+Size and shape of the electrodes on the nanometer scale also affect the details of the electron transport \cite{Hakkinen2012} and the profile of the electrical potential drop \cite{Brandbyge1999}.
 Information on such nanoscale details is not readily obtained from the experiment.
-One reason for the sensitivity of electron transport to the nanoscale shape of the electrodes is the effect of image charges.
-The corresponding image plane reflects the electrode geometry; the resulting image potential induces large shifts of the electronic energy levels when changing the molecule-electrode distance, orientation, and shape \cite{Perrin2013}.
+One reason for the sensitivity of electron transport to the nanoscale shape of the electrodes is the effect of image charges \cite{Perrin2013}.

-Electron transport for most metal--molecule--metal junctions is off-resonant, which makes the conductance highly sensitive to the position of a delocalized molecular orbital nearest to the Fermi level of the electrodes.
+Electron transport { for metal--molecule--metal junctions is typically off-resonant, } which makes the conductance highly sensitive to the { energy} of a delocalized molecular orbital nearest to the Fermi level of the electrodes.
 This position is influenced by many of the factors listed above, and in addition this position self-adjusts by partial charge transfer between the metal and the molecule.